Undergraduate Course: Lyric (GREE10003)

 |Credit level (Normal year taken)||SCQF Level 10 (Year 3 Undergraduate)

 ||Availability||Available to all students

-familiarize students with important works of Greek lyric, elegiac, and iambic poetry;
+familiarize students with important works of Greek lyric poetry;

 study these works in depth, with particular attention to diction, style, and subject-matter;

 impart an appreciation of the contrasting aims and methods of the authors studied;

 enhance knowledge of Greek language, vocabulary, and poetic style;